tronikos/esphome-magnetometer-water-gas-meter/README.md

 Algorithm | Best For
 --- | ---
-**Threshold** (default) | Backward compatibility with existing installations **Adaptive** | **Recommended for new users**.
-Handles temperature drift automatically
+**Adaptive** (default) | **Recommended**.
+Handles temperature drift automatically **Threshold** | Backward compatibility with existing installations

-> **Recommendation:** New users should select the Adaptive algorithm.
-Threshold is the default only for backward compatibility with existing installations.
+> **Recommendation:** Use the Adaptive algorithm.
+Threshold is available for backward compatibility with existing installations.

+**Adaptive algorithm**:

+- Automatically tracks and adapts to thermal drift
+- No recalibration needed when temperature changes
+- Uses a "Smart Min/Max Tracker" with window clamping and auto-centering

 **Threshold algorithm**:

 - Uses fixed upper/lower thresholds set during calibration
 - Simple and reliable in stable temperature environments
 - May require recalibration if temperature drift moves the baseline outside thresholds

-**Adaptive algorithm**:

-- Automatically tracks and adapts to thermal drift
-- No recalibration needed when temperature changes
-- Uses a "Smart Min/Max Tracker" with window clamping and auto-centering

 ### Running Calibration